 The scoop on urgent care centers.

 Urgent care centers are free-standing facilities that can treat patients with pressing, but non-life-threatening conditions.
-These centers must always have a medical doctor present, and often have labs and x-ray equipment on-site.
+These centers usually have a medical doctor present, and often have labs and x-ray equipment on-site.
 Therefore, they can often handle minor emergency care that in the past required patients to go to an ER.
 Some of these centers can even handle minor surgical procedures.

 When should you go to an urgent care center?